 - Promoting a Free and Open Indo-Pacific Region.

-- Promoting economic growth and sustainable development by encouraging fair and reciprocal trade and transparent, high-quality investment and empowering women and youth to spur economic growth.
+- Promoting economic growth and sustainable development by encouraging fair and reciprocal trade and transparent, high-quality investment.

 - Promoting the development of STEM education among Cambodian youth.

 This funding opportunity is available to organizations and individuals who are interested and have experience working with the above topics.
 The audiences should target the groups listed above, depending on the focus of the project.

 The following types of projects are not eligible for funding: